Welcome

 This article has covered the following key knowledge points:

-• Defamation requires a false statement of fact, publication, fault, and damages.
+• Defamation requires a defamatory statement of fact “of and concerning” the plaintiff, publication, fault, and damages, subject to constitutional modifications.

-• Libel is written defamation; slander is spoken; slander per se categories allow presumed damages.
+• Libel is written or otherwise permanent defamation; slander is spoken; slander per se categories allow presumed damages without proof of economic loss.

-• Public officials/figures must prove actual malice for defamation on matters of public concern.
+• Public officials and public figures must prove falsity and actual malice for defamation based on their official conduct or public role.

-• Defenses include truth, consent, absolute and qualified privilege, and constitutional privilege.
+• Defenses include truth, consent, absolute privilege, qualified privilege (which can be lost if abused), and constitutional privileges rooted in the First Amendment.

-• The First Amendment limits liability for speech on public matters and by/against public figures.
+• The First Amendment limits liability for speech on public matters and about public figures, and disfavors prior restraints on speech, especially before a finding of falsity.

-• Overbroad or vague statutes restricting speech may be unconstitutional.
+• Overbroad or vague statutes restricting speech may be unconstitutional even when aimed at harmful expression, including defamation or privacy invasions.

 Key Terms and Concepts